JDSherbert/Juce-9-Slice-Image-Component/README.md

 ## Overview

 A JUCE `Component` that renders an image using **nine-slice scaling** (also known as scale-9 or border-image slicing).
-Nine-slice scaling divides an image into a 3×3 grid of regions — four corners, four edges, and a center — and scales each region independently.
+Nine-slice scaling divides an image into a 3×3 grid of regions (four corners, four edges, and a center) and scales each region independently.
 Corners are drawn at their original size, edges are stretched along one axis only, and the center fills the remaining space.
 This preserves crisp, undistorted corners regardless of how the component is resized, making it ideal for UI chrome such as panels, buttons, tooltips, and windows.

 -----------------------------------------------------------------------